Use WELCOME10 for 10% OFF your first order

 Before we get into the how, here is why sunflower microgreens deserve a spot in your home garden:

-• Nutrition: Rich in protein, zinc, folate, and vitamins B1, B3, B6, and E
+• Nutrition: Rich in protein, zinc, folate, and vitamins B1, B3, B6, and E — see our sunflower microgreens benefits guide for the complete nutritional breakdown

 • Flavour: Nutty, slightly sweet — one of the most palatable microgreens for first-timers